pranigopu/mastersProject/NOTES/bayesian-inference/sampling-methods.md

 Based on our reliance on random sampling and our reliance on using the probability of a sample being from the target distribution, it stands to reason that we cannot expect to sample from the target distribution to begin with, but we expect to get there eventually.
 Furthermore, when we get the point where we begin sampling from the target distribution, we expect to the stay there, more or less.
 Note that here, each "state" in the Markov chain is a sample.
 Furthermore, note that by the nature of the goal, the Markov chain is not bound to a finite set of states.

 Hence, our aim is to design a Markov chain with transition probabilities such that eventually, each sample is drawn from the same distribution as the previous sample, with the distribution here being the target distribution.
 What it means is that eventually, the probability of drawing a given sample in the next time step from the Markov chain, disregarding the current sample and the current time step, would converge to the probability of drawing it from the target distribution itself.

 Now, note that the probability of drawing a given sample in the next time step from the Markov chain, disregarding the current sample and the current time step, is the steady-state probability of the given sample (remember that here, a sample is a state, and drawing the next sample means transitioning to the next state).
 Hence, we need to design a Markov chain that has steady-state behaviour, wherein its steady-state probabilities represent the target distribution.

 **NOTE**: _We disregard the current sample and the current time step because we are looking at the long-run probability of drawing the sample._

 Note that it may take a while for the overall (i.e. long-run) transition probabilities to settle, which means that there would be a sequence of samples (i.e. states) that need to be drawn before we reach the point where the samples tend by-and-large to fit the target distribution.
 These sequence of samples are the "burn in" samples.
-The key consideration in designing the right Markov chain is that the transition probabilities between the states (i.e. the samples drawin) lead to the required steady-state probabilities.
+The key consideration in designing the right Markov chain is that the transition probabilities between the states (i.e. the samples drawn) lead to the required steady-state probabilities.

 ## Detailed balance condition
 One way to design the required transition probabilities with respect to a given target distribution $p$ (which the steady-state probabilities should represent) is by noting that once the Markov chain has reached the point where the samples are drawn by-and-large from the target distribution, then the long-range (i.e. steady-state) probability of observing a state $x$ (i.e. drawing a sample $x$ in our case) and then transitioning to state $y$ (i.e. then drawing the sample $y$) should be the same as the long-range (i.e. steady-state) probability of observing $y$ and then transitioning to $x$.
 Why is the condition valid?
 Because when the Markov chain has reached the point where the samples are drawn by-and-large from the target distribution, then the joint probability of drawing two samples next-to-next should be independent of the order in which they were drawn.
 In the context of a Markov chain, it is called the "detailed balance condition".
 Mathematically, it is as follows: